Portsmouth Music Hall

 The hall declined after 1920 when larger cinema theaters opened elsewhere in Portsmouth, and by 1986 it faced demolition.
 Preservationists saved it, and the restored theater now operates as a thriving cultural venue.
 But the spirits of its layered past refuse to step offstage.

 According to multiple eyewitness accounts, an entity walks behind the closed stage curtains during performances, causing the heavy fabric to ripple and flutter visibly despite no one being present backstage.
-A woman seated in the audience reported seeing a full, solid apparition of a pleasant-looking man dressed in nineteenth-century clothing standing on the staircase.
+A woman seated in the audience reported seeing a solid, fully formed figure of a pleasant-looking man dressed in nineteenth-century clothing standing on the staircase.
 He appeared completely real until he simply ceased to be there.
 Patrons have also reported a shadowy mist forming onstage during performances that briefly obstructs their view of the actors before dissipating.

 More Haunted Places in Portsmouth